esr360/One-Nexus/src/ui/modules/elements/accordion/README.md

 // Open all panels on all accordions with class 'partyTime' Accordion.toggle('*', 'open', '.partyTime');

-// Close all sections on all accordions Accordion.toggle('*', 'close', '*');
+// Close all panels on all accordions Accordion.toggle('*', 'close', '*');

 // Toggle panel from React Component reference